ice cream sundae on a dental tray

 It’s also advisable to ask your children how they feel after a dental visit.
 If you suspect your child may be suffering an allergic reaction as a result of a dental visit, talk to your dentist right away so he can protect your child during future visits.
 When it comes to solving the problem of encountering allergens at your dental office, open and honest communication with your dentist is the only answer.

 At Drews Dental we only use the most up-to-date modern cosmetic dentistry tools.
 The appearance of your teeth, face, and smile mean the world to us that’s why every single patient is treated and evaluated differently; to fit their personal needs.
 We want you to be impressed when you enter our office and know you will be when your treatment is complete.
-We have many satisfied clients in Lewiston, Auburn, and the surrounding communities and look forward to welcoming you, too.
+We have many satisfied clients in both Auburn and Lewiston.